mturilli/aimes.emanager/README.md

 The script will output all the steps of the demo on the console and, once completed, will send an e-mail with the summary of the run and its diagrammatic representation to the e-mail address(es) indicated in the demo configuration file.

+Note that the pilot on blacklight is supposed to fail.
+This illustrates the fault tolerant properties of the scheduler used to late bind the tasks of the stilton on a dynamic number of pilots.

 The following directories will be written into the demo directory:

 * `run-21-<SID>`: directory containing all the files relative to the demo run.
 Multiple runs create individual directories.